I7-Examples/When-in-Rome-1/docs/source.txt

 Definition: a person is other if it is not the player.

 Understand "ask [someone] about [something]" as asking it about specified object.
 Understand "tell [someone] about [something]" as asking it about specified object.
 Asking it about specified object is an action applying to two visible things.
-Carry out asking it about specified object: say "[The noun] just shrugs."
+Carry out asking it about specified object: say "[The noun] just shrug[s]."
 Asking something about specified object something is useless action.

 Instead of asking the girl about specified object something: try the girl trying examining the second noun.